 Visiting Information for the Thermae Spa in Bath

 We were the guests of the Thermae Bath Spa.
 As always, all opinions of the warm and relaxing are our own.
-As no photography is allowed inside, all photos are courtesy of the Thermae Bath Spa and are copyright of the respective photographers, except where noted.
+As no photography is allowed inside, all photos were provided to us courtesy of the Thermae Bath Spa and are copyright of the respective photographers, except where noted.
 The top image is from Philip Edwards.

-Have you been to Bath?
+Have you been to the Bath Spa?
 Tell us about your experience.